(Tips from your Graduate Administrator!)

 (Degrees are conferred in the months of APRIL, AUGUST, or DECEMBER for graduate students in Arts and Sciences.)

-You must be registered for at least 1 credit or 3999 – 0 credits in each and every term that you think you will be graduating.
-You must be registered for FTDS or at least 1 credit in a 12-month period to remain on Active Status in Arts and Sciences.
-In cases where you registerd, defended or planned to defend, but had scheduling difficulties, it may be possible to request a "waiver of the registration requirement" (consult with the graduate secretary).
+You must be registered for at least 1 credit or 3999 (0 credits) in each and every term that you think you will be graduating.
+You must be registered for FTDS or at least 1 credit in a 12-month period when using university resources or faculty time and to remain on Active Status in Arts and Sciences.
+In cases where you registered, defended or planned to defend, but had scheduling difficulties, it may be possible to request a "waiver of the registration requirement" (consult with the graduate administrator).

 Application for Graduation:

-Applications and instructions are available from the Dietrich School of Arts and Sciences Office of the Dean of Graduate Studies and Research, 5141 Sennott Square just prior to the term in which you wish to graduate.
+Applications and instructions are announced and made available electronically from the Dietrich School of Arts and Sciences Office of the Dean of Graduate Studies and Research, 5141 Sennott Square just prior to the term in which you wish to graduate.
 The deadline is typically at the VERY beginning of the term.
 This is a free application, if done before the deadline.

 Review information about Electronic Theses and Dissertations (ETD): http://www.pitt.edu/~graduate/etd/ (Note: I learned from Philippa Carter (A&S Graduate Studies Office), to whom you will submit your dissertation, that you are free to upload your dissertation at any time you wish in order for her to review it for possible problems.
 This can be a draft of the document and not necessarily the final defended version.
 She can preview it for you to point out possible issues that might cause her to return it to you for corrections, if things do not comply with their guidelines.
 This can be done multiple times if needed.
 If you wait until the last minute, you might not be able to meet her submission deadline.
 Simply send her an email that you are uploading the document for her review/comments.